 - Hire a translator: In many cases, it is cheaper to hire a translator who you pay by the hour to help you find a rental or even a property to purchase than to pay for an overpriced property.
 I recently spoke with a gringo who had signed contracts with Ecuadorian property owners to rent their properties.
 He would get them the price they wanted and he would get whatever the overage was.
 One two bedroom apartment was going to rent to gringos at $900 per month.
 It might have been worth $300-400.
 If you hired a translator at $15/hr to help work out the specifics on your rental, you could hire them for more than 30 hours and still come out ahead on your first months rental!

 There is a lot said about gringo inflation on some blogs.
-From our perspective, the inflation is primarily caused by foreigners taking advantage of fellow foreigners, and specifically in regards to higher priced real estate.
+From our perspective, inflation is primarily caused by foreigners taking advantage of fellow foreigners, and specifically in regards to higher-priced real estate.

-There is another issue that needs to be address.
+There is another issue that needs to be addressed.